 MIDAS Knowledge Base

-How to install MIDAS - Create a new MySQL Database via cPanelBefore you install a self hosted edition of our MIDAS software, you will first need to create an empty MySQL database on your server for MIDAS to use.
-The following instructions describe how to setup a new MySQL database using cPanel.
+How to create a new MySQL/MariaDB Database via cPanelBefore you install a self hosted edition of our MIDAS software, you will first need to create an empty MySQL or MariaDB database on your server for MIDAS to use.
+The following instructions describe how to setup a new database using cPanel.